rabbah/nimbella-cli/doc/README.md

 If you specify only `--include`, then only the listed project portions are deployed.
 If you specify only `--exclude`, then _all but_ the listed project portions are deployed.
 If you specify both flags, the deployer first includes only what is listed in `--include` and then excludes from that list.
 This allows you to include a package while excluding one or more of its actions.

-### Deploying Directly from Github
+### Deploying Directly from GitHub

-If you have Nimbella projects in a Github repository, you can deploy directly from github without the need to create a local clone.
-If you do have a local clone, you can deploy as needed from the clone or directly from Github.
+If you have Nimbella projects in a GitHub repository, you can deploy directly from GitHub without the need to create a local clone.
+If you do have a local clone, you can deploy as needed from the clone or directly from GitHub.
 For example, deploy from the clone to include your local modifications.
-Deploy from Github to ignore your local modifications and restore the deployed code to what is in the remote repository.
+Deploy from GitHub to ignore your local modifications and restore the deployed code to what is in the remote repository.

 The `nim` command does not get involved in keeping your clone in synch with the repository; that is up to you as a developer.

-To indicate you want to deploy from github, use a project path that starts with one of the following.
+To indicate you want to deploy from GitHub, use a project path that starts with one of the following.

 ```
 github: